dheeraj2309/mentalhealth-chatbot/README.md

 ## Disclaimer

 This chatbot is for informational and emotional support purposes only.
 It is not a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition or mental health concerns.
-If you are in a crisis, please contact emergency services (e.g., 911 or your local emergency number) or a crisis hotline immediately.
+If you are in a crisis, please contact emergency servicesor a crisis hotline immediately.

 ---